rajlad414/dog-emotion-identification-system/README.md

 <img src="algo.png">

 #### Dataset:
-There are 2560 images for training the model belonging to 4 classes
+There are 2560 images for training the model belonging to 4 classes:
-• 560 Angry images
+560 Angry images
-• 680 Happy images
+680 Happy images
-• 616 Neutral images
+616 Neutral images
-• 704 Sad images
+704 Sad images
-There are1096 images for validating the model belonging to 4 classes
+There are1096 images for validating the model belonging to 4 classes:
-• 248 Angry images
+248 Angry images
-• 296 Happy images
+296 Happy images
-• 264 Neutral images
+264 Neutral images
-• 288 Sad images.
+288 Sad images.

 #### Platform Used:
 Language: Python, HTML, CSS, JavaScript